-Prevents vendors or merchants from selling and peddling any type of goods within a park area, harassing visitors or leaving leaflets dispersed throughout a park area creating a litter problem.
+Prevents vendors or merchants from selling and peddling any type of goods or political viewpoints within a park area, harassing visitors, or leaving leaflets dispersed throughout a park area creating a litter problem.

 Report solicitors immediately to park staff (get vehicle license if possible).
 Remove posted advertisement materials from restrooms and bulletin boards and give materials to supervisor.